 Popular trends from this edition include Innovation Envy (corporations desperately copying one another instead of truly thinking different), Muddled Masculinity (our shifting cultural understanding of what it means to be a man) and Retrotrust (why we trust products and brands that we recognize from our past).

-This new edition also features new custom illustrations, updated visuals and a comprehensive appendix reviewing all past trends.
+This edition also features new custom illustrations, updated visuals and a comprehensive appendix reviewing all past trends.

 In this edition of Non-Obvious, readers saw an upgraded interior layout from previous years with significant updates throughout the book.
 Some of the most popular trends from 2018’s report included “Truthing” (how we trust in face to face interactions more than any other type), “Brand Stand” (why consumers buy from brands who are unafraid share what they believe in), “Light-Speed Learning” (why we expect to be able to learn anything faster than ever) and “Manipulated Outrage” (what happens when a news media culture of outrage starts to define an individual’s identity).